asd-xiv/m/README.md

 There are [reasons](https://en.wikipedia.org/wiki/Function_composition#Alternative_notations) for why some use the [`compose`](https://en.wikipedia.org/wiki/Composition_operator) notation and others the `pipe`.
 [Math](https://en.wikipedia.org/wiki/Nicolas_Bourbaki) people will know more.

 In [Settings are evil](https://www.youtube.com/watch?v=glZ1C-Yu5tw), Mattias Petter Johansson makes the point of product decisions and why adding a toggle in the settings page just adds maintenance overhead and useless complexity.
-While a measly Twitter flag does not compare to _Function Composition_, I think there is a decision to be made.
+While a measly Twitter feature flag does not compare to _Function Composition_, I think choosing one is helpfull (just like " over ').

 > Having a set of functions/transformations/verbs, what is the best way of presenting them so that people with little to no knowledge of the overall context can understand it in the least amount of time and with smallest amount of cognitive overhead?